-Microsoft founder Bill Gates is the first guest author to compile the MIT list of breakthrough innovations for 2019.
-That is how they could change our lives.
+Microsoft founder Bill Gates is the first guest author to compile the MIT list of groundbreaking innovations for 2019.
+So they could change our lives

 Photo by Domain Barnyard

-Every March, MIT Technology Review publishes a list of top technology trends and innovations.
-The "MIT Breakthrough Technologies for 2019" should shape people's lives this year.
-The choice of guest author Bill Gates is a paradigm shift.
-Gates, who already predicted the dominance of the PC and the Internet at that time, puts a new focus on life and the environment in its listing.
+Every March, the MIT Technology Review publishes a list of the top Technology Trends and Innovations.
+The "MIT Breakthrough Technologies for 2019" are intended to shape people's lives this year.
+A paradigm shift takes place with the election of guest author Bill Gates.
+Gates, who predicted the dominance of the PC and the Internet back then, puts a new focus on life and in his listing environment.

 Technology trends for a longer and better life